by Calculated Risk on 9/21/2017 09:58:00 AM

-Black Knight reported the U.S. mortgage delinquency rate (loans 30 or more days past due, but not in foreclosure) was 4.25% in January, down from 4.42% in December.
+Black Knight reported the U.S. mortgage delinquency rate (loans 30 or more days past due, but not in foreclosure) was 3.93% in August, up from 3.90% in July.

 |Black Knight: Percent Loans Delinquent and in Foreclosure Process|